 Long-term studies are essential to illustrate trends in eutrophication, although the numbers of samples taken may be reduced with experience or where good correlations have been established.
 One possible example might be an aerial surveillance system superseding water sampling for pigment analysis, although financial considerations might render this impractical.
 Similarly, if a good understanding of the species composition at different times of the year exists, automatic counting devices could be used to reduce the number of plankton samples counted manually.
+Such an approach might be particularly appropriate to a sheltered bay or sea loch, for example.

-Experience gained from sampling sites over several seasons is important for sampling programme design, especially in estuarine situations, where a marked change in chlorophyll concentrations near the halocline or thermocline can be expected (Yentsch, 1965) as well at different stages of the tide (Welch and Isaac 1967).
+Experience gained from sampling sites over several seasons is important for sampling programme design, especially in estuarine situations, where a marked change in chlorophyll concentrations near the halocline or thermocline can be expected (Yentsch, 1965) as well as at different stages of the tide (Welch and Isaac 1967).